lgunsch/helix-cloud-ops/README.md

 1. Stop all MariaDB instances across the cluster, new ones and old ones.
    *MariaDB seems to have trouble with `/etc/init.d/mysql stop`, so you may have to also kill processes manually.*
+   Note: Ubuntu starts daemons without asking, so *you will have to kill MariaDB right after a fresh install*.
 2. On one node that is **known to have the complete data set** (likely the remaining non-failed server), edit `/var/lib/mysql/grastate.dat`, changing `safe_to_bootstrap` to `1`. `safe_to_bootsrap` is a protection which we may have to disable since there are no remaining usable servers from the primary component.
-3. Start that node with `service mysql bootstrap` to create a new cluster with it's current saved state.
+3. Start that node with `service mysql --wsrep-new-cluster` to create a new cluster with it's current saved state.
 4. Now start the remaining MariaDB instances to join the new cluster.

 **Don't forget to restart HAProxy since it doesn't re-resolve DNS.**